edgecollective/edge-blog/projects/cratecart.md

 # Background

+## The problem with garden carts

+Annie Bayer of the [Young Farmer Network](https://www.youngfarmernight.org/)  had described the challenge of using common 'garden carts' on small farms to transport vegetable crates:  the typical wood-based garden cart design seems to add unnecessary weight; the carts are too small to carry more than one or two crates;  and their wheel base is too small to straddle 30" vegetable beds.

+## A proposed crate cart design

-Annie Bayer of the [Young Farmer Network](https://www.youngfarmernight.org/)  proposed the idea of a DIY 'crate cart', to be used on small farms, that could:
+Annie proposed the idea of a DIY 'crate cart' design that would:
 - accommodate common crate sizes used on small farms (e.g. [24" x 20" x 11"](https://www.uline.com/Product/Detail/S-24138G/Stack-and-Nest-Containers/Ventilated-Stack-and-Nest-Container-24-x-20-x-11-Green) and [23" x 7" x 15"](https://caribbeangardenseed.com/products/stackable-black-plastic-nursery-crate-1crate-great-for-harvesting-vegetables));
+- be lightweight;
 - straddle common 30" vegetable beds; and
-- be built easily and inexpensively from widely-available and/or recycled materials, with a minimum of specialized tools.
+- be constructed at low cost from widely-available and/or recycled materials, with a minimum of specialized tools.

-In collaboration with Annie, we're working to develop a 'base design' for this cart that can easily be built in a workshop setting.
+We've been working with Annie to develop a 'base design' for this cart that can easily be built in a workshop setting.

-# Current design
+# Current crate cart prototype

-Our current prototype uses recycled bicycle wheels, electrical conduit, and some custom, open-source bicycle dropouts, with a materials cost is estimated to be between $100 and $150.
-The custom dropout design can be ordered via one of several metal lasercutting services.
+Our current prototype uses recycled bicycle wheels, electrical conduit, welded wire fencing, and a custom, open-source bicycle wheel dropout design, with an estimated materials cost between $100 and $150 (less than 1/3 the cost of widely-used, smaller commercial garden carts).

+The custom dropouts used in this design can be ordered via one of several metal lasercutting services by submitting an open source dropout design file (see below).

 The carrying area on the cart is approximately 44" x 54" -- enough to accommodate four 24"x20"x11" crates side-by-side (or eight crates when stacked).